 Experienced as an equity analyst, portfolio manager, and head of research at Fidelity, Katherine founded and led Honeybee Capital, a sustainable research firm, before joining Putnam in 2017.

-Shep Perkins, CFA, Co-Head of Equities
+Shep Perkins, CFA, Chief Investment Officer, Equities

-As Co-Head of Equities, Shep is responsible for providing strategic direction to Putnam's portfolio managers and equity analysts.
+As CIO of Equities, Shep is responsible for providing strategic direction to Putnam's portfolio managers and equity analysts.
 He joined Putnam in 2011 and is Portfolio Manager of Putnam Sustainable Leaders Fund as well as Putnam Global Equity Fund.

-Stephanie Henderson, Portfolio Manager, Analyst
+Stephanie Dobson, Portfolio Manager, Analyst

 Stephanie brings together experience in interpreting and applying ESG data with skills in fundamental analysis and valuation of companies.